beudbeud/etherpadlite_ynh/README.md

 > *This package allow you to install Etherpad quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

+> :warning: This package installs Etherpad-Lite (without MyPads and plugins).
+It uses PostgreSQL as a database.
+>If you want to install Etherpad with the MyPads plugin, use the [Etherpad MyPads package](https://github.com/YunoHost-Apps/etherpad_mypads_ynh).

 ## Overview
 Etherpad allows you to edit documents collaboratively in real-time, much like a live multi-player editor that runs in your browser.
 Write articles, press releases, to-do lists, etc. together with your friends, fellow students or colleagues, all working on the same document at the same time.